 Katy joined AXIS in August of 2010 and became a fully qualified Architect and RIBA member in April 2013.
 Since joining AXIS, Katy has been involved with projects in retail spatial design, listed building restoration, both high- and low-rise residential schemes and more recently large master-planning projects; These include the North Street Quarter on the South Coast, comprising health care, extra care, commercial, retail and YMCA facilities along with over 200 dwellings to Lifetime Home standards.
 She has experience working with a wide variety of software packages and has expertise in both designing and visualising.

 Katie has been a part of AXIS for many years and has worked on a very broad spectrum of projects across most sectors.
 Producing visualisations and technical information in equal measure, Katie is committed to delivering projects well and enjoying every step of it.

 Ben has worked extensively on the design and implementation of a number of new build residential, mixed use and commercial schemes.
-And he has extensive experience working on Listed Buildings and tricky urban sites.
+And he has extensive experience working on Listed Buildings and challenging urban sites.

-As a Senior Architect and Associate Director, he generally works on larger scale and more complex projects within the office.
+As a Senior Architect and Director, he generally works on larger scale and more complex projects within the office.